danielrotaermel/twitter2kinesis/README.md

 - Enable and start services
 - Check the url for the expected response

-The `deploy.yml` playbook is modeled after the manual steps discussed in this [digitalocean article](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04) using a Ubuntu [ML](https://www.digitalocean.com/community/tutorials/how-to-use-the-machine-learning-one-click-install-image-on-digitalocean) instance.
+The `deploy.yml` playbook is modeled after the manual steps discussed in this [digitalocean article](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04)

 ## Prerequisites

 You'll need [Ansible installed](https://docs.ansible.com/ansible/latest/intro_installation.html) and SSH access to any hosts.
 Customize the `.hosts` file as needed.

 ```
 pip install ansible
 git clone https://github.com/brennv/flask-ansible-example.git